For nearly 2 hours Farhadi has us mesmerized, captivated, our eyes glued to the screen while he works his unmistakable brand of magic.

 At the same time, Farhadi gives us more than enough glimpses that the times are a changing for at least some middle class women.
 The very democratic nature of the group.
 Women challenging their husband’s decisions, making decisions not solely on the basis of child rearing and domesticity.
 Within this liberal group there is no call to prayer 5 times daily making religion less suffocating and embracing.

 With numerous awards and nominations behind it, About Elly deserves to be given consideration and attention by all serious fans of World Cinema.
 For nearly 2 hours Farhadi has us mesmerized, captivated, our eyes glued to the screen while he works his unmistakable brand of magic.
-If you only watch one more film this year make it About Elly, it truly is a cinematic experience to savior.
+About Elly is truly a cinematic experience to savior.